Viaduct? Tunnel? Voters say no and no

 Despite the differing views, there was some indication that top politicians will try to make peace on the viaduct issue that has sharply divided them.

-Wednesday's news conference will be in Gov. Christine Gregoire's office.
+Today's news conference will be in Gov. Christine Gregoire's office.
 The chairwomen of the House and Senate transportation committees are expected to be there along with Nickels and King County Executive Ron Sims.